 According to Damien, our Chief Operating Officer, “from an Operations perspective, our logo refresh provides an opportunity for us to ensure that we remain vigilant about seeking new and better ways to serve our clients and to renew our commitment to top quality delivery.
 In each of our customer communities, we strive to establish the VectorCSP brand as an ‘employer of choice.’
 While our legacy logo was due for an update, it is known by our customers by the shirts and lanyards that our outstanding project staff members wear on a daily basis as they remain laser-focused on satisfying customer requirements.
 We will ensure that our customers understand that our new, modernized logo is rooted in our tradition of outstanding delivery through our outstanding project teams, proactive and thoughtful management support, and a real commitment to serve the communities in which we work.”

-According to Summer, our HR Director, the new logo “captures our uncomplicated approach to business and reminds me of what I want our current and future employees to know –we take care of our employees, our clients, and our community, in that order.”
+According to Summer, our Chief Administrative Officer, the new logo “captures our uncomplicated approach to business and reminds me of what I want our current and future employees to know –we take care of our employees, our clients, and our community, in that order.”